 Step 2: Pay the visa application fee, SEVIS fee | Here you need to pay the following fees, specifically: - Visa application fee $160 USD (~ 4 million VND). - SEVIS fee $350 USD (~ 8.5 million VND).
 Note, the above amounts are paid in Vietnamese currency. |

-Step 3: Schedule a Visa Interview | After completing the application forms and fees, you need to schedule an interview via the Website CGI Federal |
+Step 3: Schedule a Visa Interview | After completing the application forms and fees, you need to schedule an interview through the CGI Federal Website |

 Step 4: Visa Interview at Embassy | You need to attend the interview on the date of your appointment in step 3 and bring all the required documents.
 During the interview, the Consulate will be interested in your program, plans, and academic goals.
 Therefore, to ensure the ability to pass the visa, you should prepare a study path and be confident. |

-Above is the 4-step process of applying for a visa to study in the US, The application review process will take between 2 - 2.5 months.
+Above is the 4-step process of applying for a Visa to study in the US, the application review process will take between 2 - 2.5 months.
 Therefore, please prepare all the required documents as well as be comfortable and confident to overcome you!

 A complete U.S. study abroad application includes the following documents: